rargo/vim-tab/readme.txt

 call tab#TabAddTrigger(g:TabTagTrigger)

-"NOTE:following key map for is move between tabs "please define the keys you like nnoremap 1 :tabn 1<cr>
+"NOTE:following key map for is move between tabs "please define the keys you like,all keys are alt+* "input by c-v alt-* nnoremap 1 :tabn 1<cr>
 nnoremap 2 :tabn 2<cr>
 nnoremap 3 :tabn 3<cr>